henrik-dmg/HPNetwork/README.md

 ### Everything else

-Things like `httpBody: Data?`, `authentication: NetworkRequestAuthentication?` and `headerFields: [NetworkRequestHeaderField]` should be pretty self-explanatory so I'm gonna let you figure those out on your own.
+Things like `httpBody: Data?` and `headerFields: [NetworkRequestHeaderField]` should be pretty self-explanatory so I'm gonna let you figure those out on your own.

 ## WIP